 - Participate in NPCA activities

 NPCA also needs a strong board to assist members and groups through excellent programs and services.
-So, in addition, Elected Directors should:
+In addition, Elected Directors should:

-- Act as members’ and groups’ representative “voice” at Board or committee meetings; and
+- Act as members’ and groups’ representative “voice” at Board or committee meetings

 - Provide feedback to members and groups after Board meetings.